Why is this medication prescribed?

 How should this medicine be used?

 Denosumab injection comes as a solution (liquid) to be injected subcutaneously (under the skin) in your upper arm, upper thigh, or stomach area.
 It is usually injected by a doctor or nurse in a medical office or clinic.
-When denosumab injection (Prolia) is used to treat osteoporosis or to treat bone loss in men with prostate cancer and women with breast cancer, it is usually given once every 6 months.
-When denosumab injection (Xgeva) is used to reduce fractures from cancer that has spread to the bones, it is usually given once every 4 weeks.
-When denosumab injection (Xgeva) is used to treat giant cell tumor of bone, it is usually given every 7 days for the first three doses (on day 1, day 8, and day 15) and then once every 4 weeks starting 2 weeks later after the first three doses.
+Denosumab injection (Prolia) is usually given once every 6 months.
+When denosumab injection (Xgeva) is used to reduce the risk of fractures from multiple myeloma, or cancer that has spread to the bones, it is usually given once every 4 weeks.
+When denosumab injection (Xgeva) is used to treat giant cell tumor of bone, or high calcium levels caused by cancer, it is usually given every 7 days for the first three doses (on day 1, day 8, and day 15) and then once every 4 weeks starting 2 weeks after the first three doses.

 Your doctor will tell you to take supplements of calcium and vitamin D while you are being treated with denosumab injection.
 Take these supplements exactly as directed.